Refugee Resettlement

 Ongoing Case Management Support

-Refugees have a long journey to rebuild their lives here in the Triangle--much longer than the R&P program's 90 day period!
+Refugees have a long journey to rebuild their lives here in the Triangle--much longer than the R&P program's 90-day period!
 CWS Durham offers ongoing support through two intensive case management programs: the Matching Grant program and the Preferred Communities program.
-Refugees are eligible to access these services for up to five years after arriving in the U.S.

 Image